Atanusaha143/Industryal-API/README.md

   12. Manipulate Orders Database (CRUD)
   13. Send mass emails to customers regarding offers
   14. Apply for Leave which will be handled by HR
-  15. Export sales figures as document and download
+  15. Export sales figures as a document and download

 Human Resources Manager Functionality:
   1. Create users
   2. Search users
   3. Create employee
   4. Create Group
-  5. Add employee to group
+  5. Add an employee to the group
   6. request for leave
   7. Accept or Cancel leave request
   8. Rostering